France women's national rugby union team

 The France women's national rugby union team represents France in women's international rugby union.
-They played their first international in 1982 against the Netherlands.
+They played the first-ever women's rugby union test match against the Netherlands on 13 June 1982.
+They compete annually in the Women's Six Nations Championship and have placed third in seven of nine Rugby World Cups.

 History

 Source: "Des Filles en Ovalie", Éditions Atlantica (2005), Written by Jacques Corte / Yaneth Pinilla B. Foreword by Serge Betsen.

 There are records of women's rugby being played in France as early as the mid-1890s, and in the 1920s a form of the game called "barette" was very popular, with national championships.
 However, after the 1930s the game had all but disappeared and was not revived until 1965 when groups of students in Lyon and Toulouse decided to take part in the great charitable campaign against world hunger.
 Most of them had brothers and friends who played rugby, so they decided to organise a charity game at Bourg-en-Bresse.

 So successful was this that a regular series of games began, with clubs being formed as students graduated, initially mainly in the south.
 In 1969 a national association – the ARF [Women's Rugby Association] – was formed.
 Despite initial opposition to the game from both the government and the FFR (who briefly banned any FFR officials from officiating at women's games) by 1976 12 clubs were taking part in national competitions.

 In 1982, by which time the number of clubs had more than doubled, the ARF signed a memorandum of understanding was agreed with the FFR which finally gave their official backing – and in the same year France took part in the first ever women's rugby international.

+Since 2002, France has won six Women's Six Nations titles and are the next most successful team in the competition after England.

+Players

 Current squad

-France named their final 32-player squad on the 11 September 2022, for the 2021 Rugby World Cup.
+France announced their 32 player squad on 2 August for the 2025 Women's Rugby World Cup.

-Previous squads
+Note: The age and number of caps listed for each player is as of 22 August 2025, the first day of the tournament.